oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/workshops/4-python-sdk/4-python-sdk.md

 ## **TASK 1:** Setup API Signing Key and Config File
+If this is your first time using the OCI SDK, you'll need to create a config file.
+If you've already done this, you can skip to the next step.

 1. Create the .oci folder.
 Open an admin command prompt or Terminal and run the following command.